Michael Howard: Retirement

 On 23 October 2006, Howard said that he had voluntarily been questioned as a potential witness as part of the investigation into the Cash-for-Honours scandal relating to fundraising for the 2005 election campaign.
-He was not suspected of any criminal activity, was not accused of any criminal activity and gave evidence purely as a witness in an investigation focusing primarily on the Labour Government's use of the peerages system and their party fundraising.
+He was not suspected of any criminal activity, was not accused of any criminal activity, and gave evidence purely as a witness in an investigation focusing primarily on the Labour Government's use of the peerages system and their party fundraising.

 Howard was appointed a Conservative life peer in the 2010 Dissolution Honours with the title of Baron Howard of Lympne, of Lympne in the County of Kent.
 On 20 July 2010, he was formally introduced into the House of Lords by past colleague Norman Lamont, and attended Questions and debate later that day.

 In 2010, David Cameron wanted Howard to join his Conservative-Liberal Democrat coalition, possibly as Lord Chancellor, via the House of Lords as part of David Cameron's appeal to rightwing Tories.
 However, it did not happen, Howard having criticised the government's proposal for a 'rehabilitation revolution'.

 In February 2011 there was increased speculation that Cameron would reshuffle his cabinet, with Lord Howard brought in to replace Kenneth Clarke as Secretary of State for Justice.
 Instead, Chris Grayling was appointed.

-Howard was appointed a Companion of Honour in the 2011 Birthday Honours for public and political services.
+Howard was appointed a Member of the Order of the Companions of Honour in the 2011 Birthday Honours for public and political services.

 A few days after Article 50 was triggered for the United Kingdom to leave the European Union, Howard was interviewed on 2 April 2017 by Sophy Ridge for her programme on Sky News.
 He compared the post-Brexit situation of Gibraltar's disputed sovereignty with Spain with the resolution of a similar issue by the Falklands War in 1982.
 Howard said he was "absolutely certain" Theresa May "will show the same resolve in standing by the people of Gibraltar" as Margaret Thatcher had done in the South Atlantic.
 Leading figures from the other parties rejected this viewpoint.
 A spokesman for Number 10 said such a conflict "isn't going to happen".

-In June 2022, Howard called on Boris Johnson to resign as Prime Minister.
+In June 2022, Howard called on Boris Johnson to resign as prime minister.